 Lorraine Leiko Miyahara is a self-taught painter, and she paints whatever she likes: flowers, kabuki dancers, even her blue-eyed husky dog Lana.

 But her art is more than just a passing fancy for Miyahara.
-She was 13 years old during World War II, and as a Japanese-American, she was herded up and imprisoned in isolated internment camps along with the rest of her family.
+She was 13 years old during World War II, when Japanese Americans were forced en masse from their homes and incarcerated in isolated internment camps scattered across the United States.

-Read about how Miyahara used art as an escape from the realities of Colorado’s bleak Camp Amache, in today’s Florida Times-Union newspaper.
+Read about how Miyahara used art as an escape from the realities of Colorado’s bleak Camp Amache, in the Florida Times-Union newspaper.

 ● ● ●